MicrosoftDocs/mixed-reality/mixed-reality-docs/advanced-hololens-emulator-and-mixed-reality-simulator-input.md

 # Advanced HoloLens Emulator and Mixed Reality Simulator input

 Most emulator users will only need to use the basic input controls for the [HoloLens emulator](using-the-hololens-emulator.md#basic-emulator-input) or the [Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md#basic-simulator-input).
-The details below are for advancd users who have found a need to simulate more complex types of input.
+The details below are for advanced users who have found a need to simulate more complex types of input.

 ## Concepts